george24601/notes/specific/mysql/lock.md

 used only during Repeatable Read  and Serializable isolation level.
 Note that RR does NOT fully prevent phantom read

 e.g., suppose you have index with values 10,11,13, and 20 then the  gap lock (-INF, 10], (10, 11], (11,13]....
+The definition is always < + <=

 Note that table locks are implemented by gap locks!

+deadlock caused by gap lock??

 ### Next-Key Locks

 A next-key lock is a combination of a record lock on the index record AND a gap lock on the GAP before the index record.

 InnoDB performs row-level locking in such a way that when it searches or scans a table index, it sets shared or exclusive locks on the index records it encounters.
 Thus, the row-level locks are actually index-record locks.
 A next-key lock on an index record also affects the “gap” before that index record.

-Mainly to avoid phatom read!
+Mainly to avoid phatom read,i.e., range returns more results as we go!

+Note during the run it IS implemented as a combination of row lock and then gap lock

 ### Insert Intention Locks